Communication Skills in Leadership When You Can't be Face to Face

 These are just starting point tips.
 The more you use the phone and other tech tools in place of face-to-face communication, the more comfortable you’ll be with it.
 At that point, you may become a bit lax in following these guidelines (i.e. when you are tempted to multi-task).
 Stick to these basics to improve your effectiveness in making every call count.

 Deb Calvert is a TLC Certified Master and expert on the evidence-based Five Exemplary Practices of Leaders.
-Book Deb today to speak at your leadership events, and subscribe to our blog for weekly articles on how to improve your leadership skills.
+Book Deb today to speak at your leadership events, and subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog.